The Karen Ann Quinlan Hospice and the Joseph T. Quinlan Bereavement Center offer professional and general community interest programs.

 Please call 973-948-2283 with any questions you have regarding our Expressive Arts Workshop for Adults.

 Location: Joseph T. Quinlan Bereavement Center 5 Plains Road, Augusta, NJ 07822 Registration: $100

 Bereavement Facilitator Training

-The Bereavement Facilitator Training is a two-day workshop which provides helping professionals and community members the information needed to develop and facilitate grief and bereavement peer-support groups.
+The Bereavement Facilitator Training is a one-day workshop which provides helping professionals and community members the information needed to develop and facilitate grief and bereavement peer-support groups.
 Topics presented include general grief education; how to develop, organize and run a peer-support group; commonly occurring challenges in the group interaction; methods for directing the group discussion and group facilitator self-care and self-awareness.
 This program also provides resource material for use while providing bereavement support and continuing education units by the National Board of Certified Counselors for licensed counselors within the state of New Jersey.

 Please call our bereavement center to speak with agency staff (973-948-2283) with any questions you have regarding our Bereavement Facilitator Training program or to receive instructions on how to register for our next available session.